ilielucianno/office-network-infrastructure/README.md

 All components purchased with official invoices from Cyprus suppliers (Senetic, Bionic, Skroutz).

 **Network topology updated April 6, 2026** – New backbone switch architecture implemented.
 **NDR integration updated May 2026** – DarkGhost deployed with port mirroring.
+**Snort configured in low-memory mode** to run alongside other services.

 ---